jzernisch/agile/notes.md

 ## Transparency

 - Transparency maximizes information available to everyone is required to make informed decisions (especially important for [Inspect and Adapt](#inspect-and-adapt)).
+- Transparency is required for revealing dysfunctions and areas for improvement.
 - Transparency builds trust between people.

 ## Quality